Free UK Delivery*

 Not respecting weight limits can make the bunk bed dangerous.
 If you exceed the bed's weight limit but still climb into it, you’re placing yourself at risk of the bed collapsing (and of the resultant injuries).

-If you assemble the bed correctly and follow all the safety guidelines, bunk beds are perfectly safe.
-Modern bunk bed manufacturers take safety very seriously and make every effort to ensure their beds are safe to use.
+Bunk beds are perfectly safe if you assemble the bed correctly and follow all the safety guidelines.
+Modern bunk bed manufacturers take safety very seriously and make every effort to ensure their beds are safe.

 The basic answer is ‘No.’ You might be thinking of buying a bunk bed if you have a second child on the way, but it would be a mistake to place a baby or a toddler in a bunk bed.
 A baby should only sleep in a cot.

 It would help if you only let a child sleep in a bunk bed at the age you’d allow them to sleep in a normal bed.
-Even then, they may not fully understand the importance of safety rules, so think carefully before going ahead with this.
-As mentioned above, it’s not advisable to allow a child under 6 years old to sleep on the top bunk.
+Even then, they may not fully understand the importance of safety rules, so think carefully before proceeding.
+As mentioned above, allowing a child under 6 years old to sleep on the top bunk is not advisable.
 No matter how much they plead with you, please don’t give in to them.
 It’s for their safety, remember.

 Note that younger adults could become more prone to injury from a bunk bed.
-This is because of their increased size and weight as they get older, which may start to exceed the bed’s limits.
-Although a bunk bed may be suitable when they’re young, it may stop meeting requirements as they get older.
+This is because of their increased size and weight as they age, which may start exceeding the bed's limits.
+Although a bunk bed may be suitable when young, it may stop meeting requirements as they age.

 Different manufacturers may make their beds to different specifications, but you should always check whether the bed you wish to buy has a weight limit.

 The general recommendation is that the top bunk is for lighter users, and anyone who weighs more than 175 lbs (79 kilos) should refrain from sleeping on one.
-In terms of the bottom bunk, manufacturers may again have different specifications, but, in general, if you weigh more than 200 lbs (90 kilos), you should find somewhere else to sleep.
+Regarding the bottom bunk, manufacturers may again have different specifications, but, in general, if you weigh more than 200 lbs (90 kilos), you should find somewhere else to sleep.

 Some beds may hold more, but remember that bunk beds are built with children in mind.
 If you have any doubts about the weight limits, check the specifications with the retailer.